DevExpress/devextreme-documentation/concepts/05 Widgets/Form/40 Validate and Submit the Form.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_1/UIWidgets/dxForm/Validation/markup.html, /Content/Applications/20_1/UIWidgets/dxForm/Validation/script.js, /Content/Applications/20_1/UIWidgets/dxForm/common-styles.css"></div>

 Usually, **Form** editors should be submitted to the server after being successfully validated on the client.
 The following code shows how to do this using a [button form item](/api-reference/10%20UI%20Widgets/dxForm/5%20Item%20Types/ButtonItem '/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/ButtonItem/').
-Note that the **Form** widget is wrapped in the <a href="http://www.w3schools.com/html/html_forms.asp" target="_blank">`<form>`</a> tag in the markup.
+Note that the **Form** UI component is wrapped in the <a href="http://www.w3schools.com/html/html_forms.asp" target="_blank">`<form>`</a> tag in the markup.

 ---
 ##### jQuery